Welcome to the tomato genome database

 Limited public release of the ITAG annotation VERSION 2.3 of Solanum lycopersicum cv.
 Heinz 1706 available now

 We are happy to announce the limited public release of the gene predictions performed by ITAG (ANNOTATION VERSION 2.3) on the assembled draft genome sequence of Solanum lycopersicum.
 The gene prediction (v2.3) was performed on the assembled draft genome sequence of Solanum lycopersicum cv.
 Heinz 1706 in ASSEMBLY version 2.40.
-Please note that at this time we release the annotation on a gene-per-gene-basis only (NO bulk download) at MIPS PlantsDB.
+Please note that at this time we release the annotation on a gene-per-gene-basis only (NO bulk download) at PGSB PlantsDB.
 Please read the disclaimer and data release policy carefully and contact Joyce Van Eck if you are uncertain about how to credit use of the annotation, sequence or its appropriate use.
 Please note that this release should still be considered preliminary and may be subject to frequent update and improvement ... so please make sure to check this page often.
-For questions regarding the MIPS Tomato database and its content please contact Manuel Spannagl.
+For questions regarding the PGSB Tomato database and its content please contact Manuel Spannagl.

 For access to ITAG annotation VERSION 2.3 BULK DOWNLOAD files please visit SGN where you have to agree to the data usage policy.